mickaelChen/ToyDiT/README.md

 Normalization is an useful tool for deep neural networks, and create features that are invariant to scale and shift, which is usually a good thing.
 However, we posit that in the context of the denoising task, the scale and shift information of the input is useful and should be preserved.
 LayerNorm runs counter to that intuition and would destroy it instead.

-This repository aim to explore this hypothesis.
-It is a fork from the [official DiT Pytorch repo](https://github.com/facebookresearch/DiT/tree/main).

 # Visualizing Embeddings